Tre Hargett

-Tre Hargett (born February 7, 1969) is an American Republican Party politician who is serving as the 37th Secretary of State of Tennessee since 2009.
+Tre Hargett (born February 7, 1969) is an American Republican Party politician who became the 37th Secretary of State of Tennessee in 2009.

 Early life and education

-He is the son of Tennessee Adjutant General Gus L. Hargett Jr. and Mrs. Pat Vaughan.
+He is the son of Gus L. Hargett Jr., a Tennessee Adjutant General and Pat Vaughan.
 He is a Southern Baptist.

-Hargett earned a B.B.A. in accounting with honors, and an M.B.A. from the University of Memphis.
+Hargett has a BBA in accounting and an MBA in marketing from the University of Memphis.

 Career before politics

 In the private sector, Hargett worked for Rural/Metro, an emergency services provider.
 At the time of his appointment as TRA chairman, Hargett was serving as the corporation's Vice President for the Southern Region.

-Tenure in state legislature and Tennessee Regulatory Authority
+Political career

 Hargett served in the Tennessee House of Representatives from 1996 to 2006 representing District 97 (Bartlett and Memphis).
 He was twice elected Republican Leader by his colleagues.

 In 2007, he was nominated to the position of Tennessee Regulatory Authority (TRA) chairman, which sets the rates and service standards of privately owned telephone, natural gas, electric and water utilities.
 He was confirmed by the Tennessee General Assembly and served from February 2008 through January 2009.
-He was succeeded by Dr. Kenneth Hill.
+He was succeeded by Kenneth Hill.